Logo Reinier de Graaf ziekenhuis.

 To protect the privacy of the staff, we ask that you do not take photos of the care personnel around the operating complex.
 During the operation, the surgical assistant will take photos of the birth with your camera.
 Of course, you can take photos of the baby and mother afterward.

-After a cesarean section
+After a caesarean section

-After a cesarean section, we regularly check your blood pressure, pulse, blood loss, and urine output.
-You will receive fluids and medication against blood loss via an IV.
-We advise drinking well after the operation.
-The IV is stopped and removed when you start drinking and eating meals.
-With a spinal block, you have no control over your legs for the first few hours after the operation.
-Gradually, you will regain feeling and strength in your legs.
+After a C-section, we will regularly check your blood pressure, pulse, blood loss, and urine output.
+You will receive fluids and medication to manage blood loss via an IV.
+We advise you to drink well after the operation.
+The IV will be stopped and removed once you start drinking and eating meals.

-We recommend sitting on the edge of the bed four hours after the operation.
-The urinary catheter, which drains urine, can be uncomfortable.
-It is removed six hours after the operation, depending on the surgery time.
-After this, you can get out of bed to go to the toilet, if necessary with the help of a nurse.
-We advise going to the toilet every three hours before feeding.
+We recommend sitting on the edge of the bed about four hours after the operation.
+After this, you can get out of bed, if necessary, with the help of a nurse.

 To prevent thrombosis, you will receive an injection of a blood thinner (Fraxiparine) once or twice a day under the skin of your flank (depending on the time of surgery).
-In some
+In some cases, you may need to continue this at home for up to six weeks after delivery.
+The nurse on the ward will provide you with the necessary information

 The first days